Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Aye."
 Powell sighed. "...Never thought I’d see that quiet Scottish bastard like that though.
 How is he now?"

 Costello shook his head.
 Murray had needed sedating in the end, which was no small task when it came to a HEAT operator.
-He’d got… stuck, in his head.
+He’d got... stuck, in his head.
 Constantly wired, in full blown restless fight/flight mode and apparently unable to bring himself down.

 In any other company, that kind of restlessness wouldn’t have been much of a big deal, but HEAT operators had gone through extensive psychological screening and conditioning, indoc and selection processes with an *incredible* dropout rate precisely to winnow out the guys who couldn’t hack serious trauma, mental or otherwise.
 Every man in the unit had a titanium will, and Murray was no exception.
 Seeing him so shaken therefore was, yes, a big deal.